Skip to main content

 (2) inventorying and photographing the vulnerable adult's home and personal property within two weeks of the initial court order.
 The inventory may be completed by photo or written documentation at the discretion of the APS specialist IV or designee.

-(A) For enhanced accountability, a minimum of two people are present during the inventory, one of whom is a law enforcement representative or non-OKDHS employee.
+(A) For enhanced accountability, a minimum of two people must be present during the inventory, one of whom is a law enforcement representative or non-OKDHS employee.

-(C) Exceptions to the inventory process are approved by the APS district director or designee and documented in the APS Computer System Notes Section;
+(C) The APS district director or designee approves exceptions to the inventory process and documents them in the APS Computer System Notes Section; and

-(3) establishing an account at a local financial institution and depositing any cash and uncashed checks.
+(3) establishing an account at a local financial institution and depositing any cash and uncashed checks the:

-(A) The account is established using the name of the APS specialist and one other OKDHS employee, preferably the APS specialist IV or designee.
+(A) account is established using the name of the APS specialist and one other OKDHS employee, preferably the APS specialist IV or designee; and

 (4) securing other valuables located during the inventory.
 The APS specialist: